mit-ll-ai-technology/maite/docs/source/tutorials/basic_evaluation.rst

 Run a Basic Evaluation
 ======================

-The JATIC Toolbox provides APIs for datasets, models, metrics, and evaluation to make the use of JATIC capabilities more consistent across T&E tools.
+The MAITE provides APIs for datasets, models, metrics, and evaluation to make the use of JATIC capabilities more consistent across T&E tools.

-In this tutorial, you will use methods from jatic-toolbox to:
+In this tutorial, you will use methods from MAITE to:

 - List datasets that are available from different providers, and load the CIFAR-10 test set from `TorchVision <https://pytorch.org/vision/stable/datasets.html>`__,
 - List models that are available from different providers, and load a model from `HuggingFace <https://huggingface.co/datasets>`__ that has been pretrained on CIFAR-10,
 - List metrics that are available from different providers, and load an accuracy metric from `TorchMetrics <https://github.com/Lightning-AI/torchmetrics>`__, and
 - Run an evaluation to compute the accuracy of the loaded model on the CIFAR-10 test set.

-Once complete, you will have a basic understanding of the toolbox's APIs for loading data, models, and metrics from various external libraries, and use the toolbox's native API for running evaluations.
+Once complete, you will have a basic understanding of the MAITE's APIs for loading data, models, and metrics from various external libraries, and use the MAITE's native API for running evaluations.

 This tutorial does not assume any prior knowledge, but some experience with Python, machine learning,